webrtcHacks/adapter/README.md

 Head over to [test/README.md](https://github.com/webrtc/samples/blob/gh-pages/test/README.md) and get started developing.

 ## Publish a new version ##
-* Go the the adapter repository root directory
+* Go to the adapter repository root directory
 * Make sure your repository is clean, i.e. no untracked files etc. Also check that you are on the master branch and have pulled the latest changes.
 * Depending on the impact of the release, either use `patch`, `minor` or `major` in place of `<version>`.
 Run `npm version <version> -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).
 * Create and merge the PR if green in the GitHub web ui